jetbrains-academy/flask-app-course/Composing the System/Deploying in Cloud (Heroku)/task.md

 `app:app` specifies the module and the name of application that will be started by gunicorn.
 The module name and application name can be any other.
 </details>

-- Make sure to install Gunicorn and update the requirements.txt file using pip:
+- Install Gunicorn and update the requirements.txt file using pip:
 ```shell
 $ python3 -m pip install gunicorn
 $ python3 -m pip freeze > requirements.txt